-Truth is not dogmatic; it is reasonable, and God invites us to reason with Him (Isa 1:18).
+Truth is not dogmatic.
+It is reasonable; and God invites us to reason with Him (Isa 1:18).
 If what one says is not reasonable then it cannot be truth.
 God never expects us to believe or do anything that is unreasonable.
-His Word says that His commandments are not burdensome (1Jn 5:3), this is because they are reasonable.
+His Word says that His commandments are not burdensome (1Jn 5:3), this is because they are found reasonable.

-So, whatever opposes truth is unreasonable, because it’s based on selfishness.
+Whatever opposes truth is unreasonable, because it’s based on selfishness.
 Conversely, whatever God says is always reasonable (Jas 3:17).
-It is founded on His character and revealed in the benevolence of His heavenly kingdom.
+For it is founded on His character and revealed in the benevolence of His heavenly kingdom.

 3. True to life.

 If the testimony of life does not support what one teaches then we ought not to believe it.
-If, for example, the Bible commands us to be holy and yet there was no testimony of anyone having lived a holy life then there would be no grounds for it to be true, and consequently, there would be no obligation on our parts to live holy lives.
+If, for example, the Bible commands us to be holy (as it does), and yet there was no testimony of anyone having lived a holy life, then there would be no grounds for it to be true.
+Consequently, there would be no obligation on our parts to live holy lives.

 One needs to use all three principles to discern truth from lies, and all three must co-exist.
 One cannot have one principle without the others.
-Therefore, if the “truth”purported does not bear all three principles, then we should not regard it as truth.
+Therefore, if the “truth” presented does not bear all three principles, then we should not regard it as truth.

 Example of discerning if something is true or not:

 If one says that God is holy but we do not need to be holy to have fellowship with Him, (despite His eternal sacrifice through Christ to bring us to repentance of our sins), we can apply the three principles of discerning truth to see:-

 says that God commands us to be holy (1Pet.
 1:16); it says that it is our sins that separate us from Him (Isa.
 59:2); and that two cannot walk together unless they be in agreement (Amos 3:3).
 These scriptures and hundreds more like them prove that God requires us to be holy.